 Welcome to the Harrogate and District NHS Foundation Trust Maternity Unit web pages.

-We are situated on the ground floor and 1st floor of the Strayside Wing at Harrogate District Hospital.
+The maternity unit is situated on the ground floor and 1st floor of the Strayside Wing at Harrogate District Hospital.

 The unit comprises of an antenatal clinic, antenatal day assessment unit, delivery suite and postnatal/antenatal ward (Pannal Ward).
-We also provide antenatal and post natal care, in the community; in GP’s surgeries, at home and in children’s centres that are situated within the Harrogate, Knaresborough, Ripon and Yeadon/Otley areas as well as a Consultant satellite antenatal clinic at Ripon Hospital alternate Tuesdays.
+We also provide antenatal and post natal care, in the community; in GP’s surgeries, at home and in children’s centres that are situated within the Harrogate, Knaresborough, Ripon and Yeadon/Otley areas as well as a Consultant satellite antenatal clinic at Ripon Hospital on alternate Tuesdays.
 A home birth service is available for low risk women who are suitable.

 The unit currently has approximately 2,000 deliveries annually and we welcome women from Harrogate, Knaresborough, Ripon and yeadon/Otley as well as the surrounding area.
 Our philosophy of care is to work in partnership with you to provide you and your family with a safe, friendly and effective service, aiming to provide the highest standard of care throughout your pregnancy, birth and during the first few weeks following your baby’s birth.